Using the Feedback Tool

 It's important to have a clear understanding of how revisions work when working with a freelancer.
 Simply assuming and not comprehending the revision process can lead to a frustrating journey.

-When clients ask about the number of revisions included in a package, it gives the impression that errors are expected and the package includes a certain number of allowed mistakes.
-Why would I want to provide my service with errors?
-I encountered clients that kept changing their minds, and each time they did, they weren't properly screened and disagreed that it shouldn't count as a revision round it was simply a little modification.
-My time management suffers as a result.
+When clients ask about how many revisions come with a package, it suggests that they anticipate a certain number of mistakes might happen in their projects.
+Why would I want to provide my services if they come with mistakes?
+I encountered clients who kept changing their minds, and every time they did, they hadn't been properly screened.
+They thought it was just a small tweak and didn't see it as a revision round.
+Due to this, both of our time management suffers as a result.

 - Revisions are different in duration and complexity.

-- Avoid having changes that were not well-considered.
+- To avoid project delays by having changes that were not well-considered.

 Myth #1: I can use revision phase to change however I want to.

 Fact: If you can make any changes you want, your goal and purpose for the project will be completely meaningless, unless the changes are in line with the project's goals.
-All request will be evaluated to be approve or decline by us.
+All request will be evaluated to be approve or decline before moving forward.

 Myth #2: I can request for unlimited revisions.